MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/ona-person-to-person-query.md

 The following questions and answers refer to metrics; you can find their definitions in [Metric descriptions / Person metrics](../use/metric-definitions.md#person-metrics) and in [Metric descriptions / ONA metrics](../use/metric-definitions.md#organizational-network-analysis-ona-metrics).

 **Q1.
-What is the difference between "Internal network size" and "Strong ties"?**
+What is the difference between "Strong ties" and "Internal network size"?**

 A1.
 Internal network size simply means the number of connections a person has within the company, based on the number of meaningful interactions the person has with their connections.
 Strong ties means the number of tight-knit, engaged connections a person has within the company, based on the time that the person invested with their connections.